Euler-Lagrange Equation

 TODO: PICTURE

-- Rotate about by ; after rotation.
+- Rotate about

-- Rotate about by
+- Rotate about

-- Rotate around by
+- Rotate around

 The dashed line is the line of nodes.